isso-comments/isso/docs/docs/configuration/server.rst

 port
     SMTP port

-ssl
+security
-    use SSL to connect to the server.
-Python probably does not validate the certificate.
-Needs research, though.
+    use a secure connection to the server, possible values: *none*, *starttls* or *ssl*.
+Python 2.X probably does not validate certificates (needs research).
 But you should use a dedicated email account anyways.

 to
     recipient address, e.g. your email address